ErpNetDocs/tech/advanced/jobs.md

-Jobs is a new system which allows EnterpriseOne to automatically run processes such as document state changing or executing scheduled events, in non-busy hours without requiring any user interaction.
+Jobs is a new system which allows @@name to automatically run processes such as document state changing or executing scheduled events, in non-busy hours without requiring any user interaction.